-Findings The analysis of the activity logs revealed that the young people were undertaking a wide range of activities across England.
-Seven themes emerged from the interviews: the young people; motivation; commitment; community (the local area as well as a community spirit); knowledge experts; youth workers; and funding.
-In summary, the members of the NHSEYF were committed to their role and their work was having a positive effect on health service provision.
+Method: An evaluative mixed methods research study (commissioned by NHS undertaking a wide range of activities across England.
+Seven themes emerged from the interviews: The young people; motivation; commitment; community (the local area as well as a community spirit); funding; knowledge experts; youth workers.
+In summary, the members of the NHSEYF were totally committed to their role; importantly, their work was having a positive impact on health service provision.